 What insights can a marketing analysis provide?

-The following are important insights a marketing analysis can provide for your business, helping you optimize your future marketing efforts by understanding what works and what doesn’t in your current marketing campaigns.
+A marketing analysis should help you optimize your future marketing efforts by understanding what works and what doesn’t in your current marketing campaigns.
+It can provide the following insights for your business.

 Every facet of a marketing analysis ties back into return on investment.
 For every dollar you spend on marketing, how many sales are you driving?
 Though not every marketing activity is directly tied to sales, it should all relate to bringing new leads into your conversion funnel and pushing existing leads closer to a purchasing decision.